Holiday Island: Main / regular

-Guest cast

-Ray MeagherJudy NunnRowena WallaceLisa CrittendenRebecca GillingAnne PhelanJune SalterJohn BlackmanPenne Hackforth-JonesTracy Mann.

 Cancellation

 Holiday Island was cancelled after 64 episodes.
 The set was later revamped and turned into the Lassiter's Complex featured in the soap opera, Neighbours.

 Reruns

-Network Ten which was the TV series original broadcast channel replayed the Holiday Island TV series during the later part of 1989 at the graveyard time-slot of 4.00am weekday mornings.
+Network Ten which was the TV series original broadcast channel replayed the Holiday Island TV series during the earlier part of 1990 at the graveyard time-slot of 4.00am weekday mornings.
 It had not been replayed until WIN TV began to show the entire series during 2006 as part of its early morning Crawfords Australian Classic series.

 From January 2006 to March 2007, the WIN Television network repeated Holiday Island on early Saturday mornings from 2.00am before changing to 3.00am during the later half of 2006 as part of its Crawford's Australian Classics series.

+Reception

+Robert Fidgeon of the Herald Sun named Holiday Island as one of "Australia's All-time Top 50 TV Turkeys".
+He stated "Shocker Melbourne soap about the antics of guests and staff of a Queensland island resort, starred Nick Tate.
+Planned as 64, one-hour episodes, axed within two months."